nedap/Segnify/README.md

 ## License

-Copyright © 2018 N.V.
-Nederlandsche Apparatenfabriek (Nedap).
+Copyright © 2018 Nederlandsche Apparatenfabriek (Nedap) N.V..
 All rights reserved.

 See the [LICENSE](LICENSE) file for more info.